 Permanent soil erosion control measures for all slopes, channels, ditches, or any disturbed land area shall be completed within fourteen (14) calendar days after final grading or the final earth disturbances have been completed.
 When it is not possible to permanently stabilize a disturbed area after an earth disturbance has been completed or where significant earth disturbance activity ceases, temporary soil erosion control measures shall be implemented within fourteen (14) calendar days.
-All temporary soil erosion control measures shall be maintained until permanent soil erosion measures are implemented.

-final stabilization has been achieved.
+All temporary soil erosion control measures shall be maintained until final stabilization has been achieved.